-Adaptogen Elixirs for More Energy and Less Stress
+Adaptogen Drinks to Sip On for More Energy and Less Stress

-These three drinks, created by Katie Dunlop, will help you get through the day feeling better and ready for whatever comes your way.
+These homemade, canned, and powdered adaptogen drinks will help you get through the day feeling better and ready for whatever comes your way.

 Morning: Good Morning Glow-Up

 Of Dunlop's go-to drinks, her morning coffee is the most important, she says.
-(Especially on Mondays, right?)
 The caffeine makes her less tired, obvi.
 But she also adds ginseng, an adaptogen with potential energy-boosting effects, along with coconut collagen creamer.
 "Having those proteins and healthy fats in there is a great way for me to get fuel in my body first thing in the morning without having to have a big heavy meal," says Dunlop.
+(Related: The Best Collagen Powders for Women, According to a Nutritionist)

 - 1 cup coffee, brewed